 • whether the cancer cells have the HER2 protein that helps them grow

-• tumor “grade,” meaning how aggressive the cells look under the microscope
+• tumor “grade,” which describes how aggressive the cells look under a microscope

 Your risk of developing breast cancer increases as you age.
-According to the NCI, breast cancer is most often diagnosed in women ages 65 to 74 years old.
-The median age that women are diagnosed with breast cancer is 63 years old.
+According to the NCI, breast cancer is most often diagnosed in women who are 65–74 years old.
+The median age at which women receive a breast cancer diagnosis is 63 years.

 Source: National Cancer Institute.
 Bar chart created by Yaja’ Mulcare

-Breast cancer survival rates compare the number of women with breast cancer to the number of women in the overall population to estimate the amount of time women with breast cancer are likely to live after they’re diagnosed.
+Breast cancer relative survival rates compare the number of women with breast cancer to the overall population to estimate how long they are likely to live after their diagnosis.

-For example, if the survival rate for a stage of breast cancer during a 5-year period is 90 percent, it means that women diagnosed with that cancer are 90 percent as likely to survive for 5 years following their diagnosis as women who do not have the cancer.
+For example, if the relative survival rate for a stage of breast cancer during a 5-year period is 90%, it means that women with that cancer are 90% as likely to survive for 5 years after diagnosis as women who do not have that cancer.

-SEER does not group breast cancers by stages 0 through 4.
-Instead, it groups them by the following stages:
+As mentioned earlier, survival rates are based on information from the SEER database.
+SEER does not group breast cancers into stages 0–4.
+Instead, it groups them into the following stages:

-• localized: when the cancer has not spread outside of the breast
+• Localized: The cancer has not spread outside the breast.

-• regional: when it’s spread outside the breast to nearby structures or lymph nodes
+• Regional: The cancer has spread outside the breast to nearby structures or lymph nodes.

-• distant: when it’s spread to other parts of the body, such as the liver, lungs, or bones
+• Distant: The cancer has spread to other parts of the body, such as the liver, lungs, or bones.

-It should be noted that there’s a substantial racial disparity gap in survival rates between white women and Women of Color, especially for late-stage breast cancer diagnoses.
-The chart below, courtesy of the American Cancer Society, shows 5-year survival rates by stage and race/ethnicity.
+There’s a significant disparity in survival rates between white women and women of color.
+The chart below, courtesy of the ACS, shows 5-year survival rates by stage and race/ethnicity.

 Source: American Cancer Society.
 Bar chart created by Yaja’ Mulcare

-The NCI reports that 90.3 percent of women with breast cancer survive 5 years after diagnosis.
+The NCI reports that 90.8% of women with breast cancer survive for 5 years after diagnosis.
 This survival rate includes all women with breast cancer, regardless of the stage.

-The 5-year survival rate for women diagnosed with localized breast cancer is 99 percent.
+The 5-year relative survival rate for women with localized breast cancer at the time of diagnosis is about 99%.

-For women who are diagnosed with regional breast cancer, that figure drops to about 86 percent.
-Women who are diagnosed with distant breast cancer have about a 29 percent likelihood of surviving for 5 years.
+For women who receive a diagnosis of regional breast cancer, that figure drops to about 86%.
+And women who receive a diagnosis of distant breast cancer have about a 31% likelihood of surviving for 5 years.

 Source: National Cancer Institute.
 Bar chart created by Yaja’ Mulcare